 I can divide the different ways I allay my anxiety into a few categories.
 First, is community.

-From tending to the earth to collaborating with my neighbors to becoming acquainted with the birds that greeted me so loudly all throughout the pandemic, it is important for me to show gratitude and contribute to the health of my communities.
-One way I’ve done that is by researching the cultures that are indigeneous to the lands where I currently live, and learning how they took care of the land and its plants and produce.
-(This map has been really helpful in this process.)
-These cultures were often built on honoring and sustaining their land.
+From tending to the earth to collaborating with my neighbours to becoming acquainted with the birds that greeted me so loudly all throughout the pandemic, it is important for me to show gratitude and contribute to the health of my communities.
+One way I’ve done that is by researching the cultures that are indigenous to the lands where I currently live, and learning how they took care of the land and its plants and produce.
+These cultures were often built on honouring and sustaining their land.
 Showing love to Mother Nature by incorporating some native practices into my everyday life — as a form of appreciation rather than appropriation — has helped me feel as though I’m participating in the health of my communities.
 I offer gratitude to the grass, trees, soil, birds, squirrels, and the ecosystem that sustains my home.

 Confronting my nightmares and anxieties head-on — by doing things like creating a survival kit containing some canned foods, flashlights, and other necessities in case the power ever goes out or any other emergencies occur — has also brought me a sense of comfort and control.
 So too has discussing an Emergency Game Plan with my loved ones.
 My family and I are big movie people, and I’ve found that after watching some intense disaster film, it’s easy enough to segue into a discussion about where to meet if catastrophe hits or how we could communicate with each other if we didn’t have access to a phone or WiFi.